| |

 winter/spring weed suppression.
 However, decomposition of the cover crop residues occurs at a reduced rate, and may

+therefore not satisfy the demand (particularly, early season demand) of N by the cash crops.
 Considering these difficulties, the SAFS group decided to lightly incorporate cover crop residues in the CT main plots

 in spring 2004.
 Although this should increase the availability of cover crop-derived N to the corn, spring operations